pran-7-5/eco_style/README.md

 House construction
 --------------------------------------------------------------------------------------------
 ```
-satellite land allocatiion, same for each person
+satellite land allocatiion, same for each person.

-never build cement house(especially those who live near earthquake zones)
+never build cement house(especially those who live near earthquake zones).

-wood and mud combined houses are best and you will be so happy
+wood and mud combined houses are best and you will be so happy.

-well ancient stucture like rome and temples of india are made of (lime mortar) it is a natural ecofriendly cement made from baked sea shells picked and collected from sea shore
+well ancient stucture like rome and temples of india are made of (lime mortar) it is a natural ecofriendly cement made from baked sea shells picked and collected from sea shore.

-bricks = baked is solar powered curing furnace
+bricks = baked is solar powered curing oven.

-todays cement = modern cement = the CaCO3 is obtained by mining
+todays cement = modern cement = the CaCO3 is obtained by mining.

-every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible
+every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible.

-Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals)
+Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals).

-Home decors, are not eco friendly
+Home decors, are not eco friendly.

-Wall paints are synthetic
+Wall paints are synthetic.

-coir mattress only
+coir mattress only.

 Ban pencils, clips, pins, pen, clipboard , duct tape

-Ban paper towels
+Ban paper towels.

-Ban the books
+Ban the books.

-Acrylic paints for artworks, canvas from leaf fiber
+Acrylic paints for artworks, canvas from leaf fiber not cloth.

-Children toys are metal, plastic ban it
+Children toys are metal, plastic ban it.

 Ban on Fences are important- wire, metal, wall, wood should be avoided...
-Can plant trees only
+Can plant trees only.
 ```